TLDR

 Her husband Calvin Stowe possessed his own supernatural sensitivities.
 The biblical scholar had experienced visions since childhood, decades before spiritualism swept the nation.
 He wrote of frequent visitations from supernatural creatures including tiny fairies that danced on his windowsill.
 Calvin mused to a friend that "some peculiarity in the nervous system, in the connecting link between soul and body... may bring some, more than others, into an almost abnormal contact with the spirit world."
 He found personal solace in spiritualism following family losses, believing his first wife's spirit would care for their young son in the afterlife.

-Today the Stowe house exhibits persistent paranormal activity.
-Staff and visitors report window shades in the parlor opening on their own accord.
-Disembodied footsteps echo through hallways and rooms throughout the building.
-Flashes of unexplained light appear in the bedrooms.
-An apparition has been sighted in the visitor's center.
+The Stowe house exhibits persistent activity.
+Staff and visitors report window shades in the parlor opening on their own.
+Footsteps echo through hallways and rooms throughout the building with no one there.
+Flashes of light appear in the bedrooms with no explanation.
+A ghost has been sighted in the visitor's center.

 Most poignant are the reports of children.
 Many visitors have heard the pattering of small feet scurrying through the house, attributed to some of the Stowe children who remained behind to stay close to their mother.
-Tour guides describe mischievous specters, believed to be the young Stowes, who taunt them during tours.
-Visitors to the twins' bedroom report feeling unsettled, sensing anger from an unseen presence.
-A young English visitor who died unexpectedly in his sleep in the guest room may account for some activity—a K-2 electromagnetic field detector consistently reacts near that room during paranormal tours.
+Tour guides describe mischievous spirits, believed to be the young Stowes, who taunt them during tours.
+Visitors to the twins' bedroom report feeling unsettled, sensing anger from a presence they can't see.
+A young English visitor who died in his sleep in the guest room may account for some activity--a K-2 electromagnetic field detector consistently reacts near that room during paranormal tours.

 The SyFy Channel's Ghost Hunters (TAPS) investigated the house during Season 6, Episode 3, titled "Shamrock Spirits."
 Investigators reported recording spirit voices during their overnight investigation.
 "Definitely haunted," one team member concluded.
 Interpreters now share these findings during the "Spirits at Stowe" tours, where visitors explore the darkened house by flashlight, using K-2 meters and digital voice recorders to detect potential activity.